AKSW/docs.ontowiki.net/VirtuosoBackend.md

 ## Configuring Virtuoso

+In some cases you have to manually start the Virtuoso server.

+In **Ubuntu** execute (Maybe you have to replace the 6.1 with the current version) `sudo service virtuoso-opensource-6.1 start`

 Virtuoso  keeps all the files for a database in a folder along with a configuration file.
 An example configuration file which we will use as a base for our configuration is provided with the default database.
 To create a Virtuoso database for OntoWiki perform the following steps:

 * Create a folder named "ontowiki" under `<prefix>/var/lib/virtuoso/`.